isaacsmith3/anchor/cs452-report.md

 - **Supabase Auth**: All platforms use Supabase authentication with email/password
 - **Session Management**: Sessions are stored locally (Chrome storage for extension, AsyncStorage for mobile) and automatically refreshed
-- **Row Level Security (RLS)**: Database tables use RLS policies ensuring users can only access their own data
+- **Row Level Security**: Database tables use RLS policies ensuring users can only access their own data
 - **Token Refresh**: Automatic token refresh handles long-running sessions without requiring re-authentication

 ### Real-Time Synchronization